awslabs/aws-encryption-sdk-specification/framework/key-store/dynamodb-key-storage.md

 ## Initialization

-The following inputs MUST be specified to create a Default Encrypted Key Store:
+The following inputs MUST be specified to create a Dynamodb Key Storage Interface:

 - [DynamoDb Client](#dynamodb-client)
 - [Table Name](#table-name)